regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 toc: true
 serie: partials
 twitter_card: summary_large_image
-descriptions: To me the greatest improvement in @GoHugoIo of 2020 was unquestionably the returning partials or how, you could all of a sudder turn partials into powerful reusable functions to be consumed by any template files!
+description: To me the greatest improvement in @GoHugoIo of 2020 was unquestionably the returning partials!
+All of a sudden you could turn partials into powerful reusable functions to be consumed by any template files!
 twitter_description: "Did you know @GoHugoIo partials can return typed value?
 It can and it will change the way you build and maintain your Hugo projects!

 In part 2 of The Full Partial Series, we cover in depth 1 of the greatest Hugo addition of 2020: returning partials!